isaacimholt/Helpy_Search/README.md

 ## How to Adapt to Your Needs

 1. To use Helpy with a site of your choice, perform a search for anything you like.
-2. Copy and paste the url of the search results page into `config.hlpy`.
+2. Copy and paste the url of the search results page into `Helpy Config.txt`.
 3. Identify the part where your search term is, and replace it with `|e|`.

 ## Troubleshooting

-If Helpy seems to stop responding (as it may do rarely), simply exit and start it again.
+- If Helpy seems to stop responding (as it may do rarely), simply exit and start it again.
+- Check that the hotkey you are pressing is actually registered with Helpy by clicking "Show active hotkeys" in the tray menu.
+- You may have written your config incorrectly.
+Check that you haven't, for instance, put a more specific regex after a generic one.
+- If your config is large and messy, try using "Show config data" from the tray menu.
+This shows you the simplified version of the config that is actually loaded in memory.
+It strips out any comments and `!OFF` sections.